Nakheel Properties: History

-Financial crisis of 2007–2008
+2008 financial crisis

-Nakheel prospered until the financial crisis of 2007–2010 started a decline in Dubai's real estate market, putting Dubai World at risk of bankruptcy in November 2009.
+Nakheel prospered until the 2008 financial crisis led to a decline in Dubai's real estate market, putting Dubai World at risk of bankruptcy in November 2009.
 After write-downs of real estate values and lower sales, Nakheel had made a loss of 13.4bn dirham ($3.65 billion) in the first half of 2009, and despite a cash bail-out in May, the company sought to delay the December repayment of a $3.5 billion bond.
-This happened because Dubai's government refused to bail out Nakheel's parent company, due to which it requested a stay on debt payments, and consequently it was downgraded to junk status.
+This happened because Dubai's government refused to bail out Nakheel's parent company, due to which it requested a stay on debt payments, and consequently, it was downgraded to junk status.
 However, on 14 December 2009, in the nick of time, neighbouring Abu Dhabi invested $10bn in Dubai, warding off Nakheel's debt default, and in March 2010, the government of Dubai rescued Dubai World, providing $9.5bn to help ensure Nakheel bond-holders would be paid on time and in full.
 The move was seen as key to resolving Dubai's debt crisis: "Fix Nakheel, and you go a long way to fixing Dubai real estate; fix real estate, and you fix Dubai," said Aidan Burkitt, hired from Deloitte to be Dubai World's chief restructuring officer.

 Portfolio

-Nakheel Properties has a portfolio of projects in Dubai across the residential, retail, hospitality and leisure sectors.
+Nakheel Properties has projects in Dubai across the residential, retail, hospitality and leisure sectors.
 Property development projects include: